 On the contrary, if you want to network with other FMs, you have to actively seek them out.

 The International Facility Management Association recommends doing just that.
-According to a recent IFMA article, you could greatly benefit from going to a conference or meeting and making professional connections.
+According to IFMA, you could greatly benefit from going to a conference or meeting and making professional connections.
 IFMA fellow Mark Sekula points out that even busy FMs with hectic family lives make an effort to stay involved.

 "Many of them are the same age as you with two kids, a mortgage and the same amount of time - maybe less," Sekula stated.
 "How do they find the time?
 Here's an idea.
 Go to a meeting and ask one of them.
 But don't ask them how they find the time.
 Instead ask them why they make the time to attend chapter meetings or to join a committee."